Article I

 • belief in the process,

-And this evokes a different concept than just "faith".
+And this already generates different outcomes than just “belief.”

-👉 Psychology uses the following concepts for this phenomenon:
+👉 Psychology uses the following terms for this phenomenon:

 In other words:

-when a person believes they can succeed, their brain behaves differently than when they expect failure.
+when a person believes they can succeed, their brain behaves differently than when expecting failure.

-Among the experts studying this topic are researchers from Harvard Medical School.
+Among the experts who studied this topic are researchers from Harvard Medical School.

-The power of the mind is not about someone repeating affirmations in front of a mirror.
+Mental power is not about repeating affirmations in front of a mirror.

-It is about how the brain responds to training, experience, and expectations.
+It’s about how the brain reacts to training, experience, and expectations.

 Research repeatedly shows that:

-• Fear, uncertainty, or negative expectations can significantly block performance – even before a person starts.
+• fear, uncertainty, or negative expectations can significantly block performance – even before the person starts.

 This applies to athletes.